benbrastmckie/.config/README.md

 pip3 install --user pynvim
 ```

+Continue to run `:checkhealth` in NeoVim, following the instructions under the reported errors until all errors are gone (the Python 2 errors may be ignored).
 NeoVim comes with an extremely austere set of defaults, including no mouse support, making it difficult to use prior to configuration.
 In order to install plugins, extending the features included in NeoVim, run the following: